gmarko/protocols/packages/loopring_v3/circuit/statements.md

 - Calculates A - B with underflow checking
 - A and B are limited to n + 1 <= NUM_BITS_FIELD_CAPACITY, so we can be sure to detect underflow with a simple range check on the result.
 - Underflow check is thus detected when the result is a value taking up more than n bits.

+## SafeMul statement

+A valid instance of an SafeMul statement assures that given an input of:

+- valueA: {0..2^n}
+- valueB: {0..2^n}

+with circuit parameters:

+- n: unsigned int

+the prover knows an auxiliary input:

+- result: {0..2^n}

+such that the following conditions hold:

+- result = valueA \* valueB
+- result < 2^n && result >= 0

 ## Transfer statement